Newcomers to basketball may be wondering – what is a reach-in foul in basketball?

 If illegal contact with the hand of an offensive player occurs:

-- The offending player gets a personal foul.
+- The offensive player gets a personal foul.

 - If the illegal contact was caused by the defender, the offended team is charged with a team foul.

-After “reaching in” is called, the offended team is typically awarded a ball-out-of-bounds.
-But depending on the circumstances, the offended team may be awarded up to three free throw attempts as well.
+After a reach-in foul is called, the offended team is typically awarded a ball-out-of-bounds.
+But depending on the circumstances, the offended team may be awarded up to three free throws as well.

 Other Useful Basketball Articles